MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Firebase Analytics is part of the core module and is thus a dependency of Firebase messaging.

-As a result our SDK automatically disables Firebase Analytics to prevent unwanted data collection to Firebase.
+As a result, our SDK automatically disables Firebase Analytics to prevent unwanted data collection to Firebase.

-If however you are a customer of Firebase Anlytics and want to keep reporting analytics data to Firebase, you need to call the following method before `MobileCenter.start`:
+If you are a customer of Firebase Analytics and want to keep reporting analytics data to Firebase, you need to call the following method before `MobileCenter.start`:

 ```java
 Push.enableFirebaseAnalytics(getApplication());